The Regulators and Governor Face Off

 Tryon’s army chases other Regulators up to a mile before breaking off after 2 o’clock.

 See “After the Battle” below for the rest of this story.

 The Battle of Alamance: Troop and old road locations based on Sauthier map.
 1) Militia army forms as Regulators wait at camp and later militia front line.
 2) Regulators retreat as militia advance, then return downhill.
 3) Deadline passes, militia fire.
 4) Regulators charge, briefly capture cannon.
 5) Militia force Regulators back; Pugh possibly fires from flank.
 6) Regulators break, militia follow and capture many.

 Look further left down NC 62 to the next road on the left, intersecting the highway past a shelter.
-That is Clapp’s Mill Road, which at the time continued north and crossed the Hillsborough-Salisbury Road.
+That is Clapp’s Mill Road, which at the time continued north (to your right) and crossed the Hillsborough-Salisbury Road.
 It led to a mill by that name on Buffalo Creek further north.

 In late February 1781, during the American Revolution, the British and Continental armies of the South are playing cat-and-mouse in this region, as each attempts to gather militia support (see the “Guilford Battle Tour”).
 A “Light Corps” of American infantry and cavalry set up to move quickly screens their army, and British cavalry keep an eye on both American forces.